Presencial, Online, Streaming

 • The role of the Insolvency Administrator.

-• Phases of Insolvency Proceedings.
+• Phases of Insolvency Proceedings:

 • Common phase: declaration of insolvency and legal effects of the declaration.

-• Composition phase: preparation and approval of the restructuring agreement: refinancing agreement within the framework of insolvency proceedings.
+• Composition phase: preparation and approval of the restructuring agreement: Refinancing agreement within the framework of insolvency proceedings.
 Viability plan in insolvency proceedings.

 • Effects of the resolution or termination of insolvency proceedings: